jackgray/narc_arch/docs/source/knowledge.rst

 -   Notion
 -   Evernote

-Could be used to
-    -   Formulate, track, and organize ideas as they grow from abstract to concrete.
-    -   Build a lab wiki
-        -   Can be contributed to by any team members to with little inertia
+Could be used to formulate, track, and organize ideas as they grow from abstract to concrete, or build a lab wiki.
+Can be contributed to by any team members to with little inertia.

 Offerings
     Notes, Docs, & Outlines